notsoweebafterall/financial-ml-research/README.md

 3. **The out-of-sample evidence is statistically inconclusive.** With **35 out-of-sample test months**, none of the tested portfolio return series is statistically significant at the 5% level under either the naive one-sample t-test or the Newey-West HAC-adjusted test.
 Ridge had the highest HAC t-statistic (**0.9764**, p = **0.3289**).

 4. **NeuralNet performed particularly strongly late in the test period.** It achieved a **+45.00% cumulative net return** from 2026-03 through 2026-07.
 This period included strong performance in several semiconductor holdings, including `INTC`, `AMD`, and `AVGO`.
+Stock-level inspection confirmed all four models converged on the same holdings during this period, consistent with the momentum characteristics correctly identifying a genuine sector-wide rally rather than model-specific noise.
+However, with only 6 stocks per leg (10% of a 60-stock universe), a small number of extreme individual movers (e.g. `INTC` +114% in a single month) can disproportionately drive portfolio-level returns.
+This magnitude effect reflects the small universe size in V1 rather than unusually strong predictive skill specific to this period, and would likely be substantially diluted in a larger, production-scale universe.

 These findings are descriptive of this V1 experiment and should not be interpreted as evidence of a statistically significant or persistent trading strategy.